 Here’s a quick breakdown of the types of healthcare plans you may consider.

 Marketplace (“on-exchange”) and Non-Marketplace (“off-exchange”) Plans

-Both Marketplace and Non-Marketplace plans offer full-coverage, adhere to ACA standards and include the 10 essential health benefits.
+Both Marketplace and Non-Marketplace plans offer full coverage, adhere to ACA standards, and include the ten essential health benefits.
 There are similarities between the two, but the key difference is whether or not you qualify for a subsidy.

-- Marketplace (“on-exchange”) plans are those that are available on government websites and some price comparison sites like HealthCare.com.
-If you qualify for a monthly premium subsidy, then these plans will be your best option.
+- Marketplace (“on-exchange”) plans are available on government websites and price comparison sites like HealthCare.com.
+If you qualify for a monthly premium subsidy, these plans will be your best option.
 However, not everyone qualifies for financial assistance.

 - Non-Marketplace (“off-exchange”) plans are those available in the open market (outside of the public exchange environment.).
 There are a greater number of plans available, giving you more options.

 Both options provide you with a metal-tiered system of coverage options: Catastrophic, Bronze, Silver, Gold, and Platinum.
 In general, the out-of-pocket cost for each of these tiers is higher as you go up the list, but the deductible and premiums will increase as you go down the list.
 It’s also important to note that different plans offer different coverage on each level, so you’ll want to compare plans carefully.

 Short-Term Health Insurance